Canary Wharf: Canary Wharf Group

-In October 1995, an international consortium that included investors such as Alwaleed, bought control for $1.2 billion.
-Paul Reichmann, of Olympia & York, was named chairman, and Canary Wharf went public in 1999.
+In October 1995, an international consortium that included investors such as Alwaleed, bought control of the Canary Wharf Group for $1.2 billion.
+Paul Reichmann (of Olympia & York) was named chairman, and Canary Wharf went public in 1999.
 The new company was called Canary Wharf Limited, and later became Canary Wharf Group.

-In 1997, some residents living on the Isle of Dogs launched a lawsuit against Canary Wharf Ltd for private nuisance because the tower interfered with TV signals.
-The residents lost the case.
+In 1997, some residents living on the Isle of Dogs launched a lawsuit against Canary Wharf Ltd for private nuisance because One Canada Square, owned by the company, interfered with TV signals.
+However, the residents lost the suit.